6 Breathing Techniques to Reduce Anxiety and Stress

 Deep Breathing

-It serves to calm down after a situation of stress or after using too much effort.
-It is based on taking air through the nose, keeping it in the lungs, and releasing it through the mouth.
+It helps to reduce anxiety following a condition of stress or after using too much effort.
+It is based on taking breath in via the nose, holding it in the lungs, and exhaling through the mouth.
 Each step should take approximately four seconds.

 Read also: Here are the Best Office Stretching Exercises to Consider